wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ##### Quaternary structure

 Finally, individual folded polypeptides can interact to form **protein complexes**, also called quaternary structures.
-Quaternary structure is stabilized by the same types of interactions as the tertiary structure.
+The quaternary structure is stabilized by the same types of interactions as the tertiary structure.
 The difference is that the amino acids involved belong to different polypeptides.

 Many functional proteins are composed of multiple subunits, they are also called **oligomers** ({numref}`oligomers`).